magicalbunny31/discord-bun-bot-public/readme.md

 Please do not hesitate to contact me (via above) regarding concerns with anything in this repository.
 I won't bite ya!

 Finally, I do not generate any revenue for this bot, bunny.
-And I do not plan to in the future.
-This is a non-profit hobby and a little project of mine too.
+This is (currently) a non-profit hobby and a little project of mine too.

 ---